-In connection with the issuance of the Series 2003-A Bonds, Series 2005-A Bonds, Series 2006-A Bonds and Series 2008-A Bonds, the Authority entered into debt service reserve fund investment agreements.
-The agreements serve to provide for a guaranteed rate of return on the applicable debt service reserve funds to support the Authority's future debt service payments.
+In connection with the issuance of the Series 2003A Bonds, Series 2005A Bonds, Series 2006A Bonds and Series 2008A Bonds, the Authority entered into debt service reserve fund investment agreements which provide for a guaranteed rate of return on the applicable debt service reserve funds to support the Authority's future debt service payments.
 The agreements provide for termination under certain circumstances as more fully described in the agreements.
 Termination of the agreements may generate a gain or loss to the Authority depending on the nature and circumstances of the termination.
-The 2012B Refunding Bonds refunded a portion of the Series 2005-A Bonds which necessitated that a portion (\$1,800,000) of the original Series 2005-A debt service reserve fund investment agreement be terminated.
+The 2012B Refunding Bonds refunded a portion of the Series 2005A Bonds which necessitated that a portion (\$1,800,000) of the original Series 2005A debt service reserve fund investment agreement be terminated.
 The terms of the agreement provided for a \$525,000 termination payment to be made to the Authority.
-The funds received from this termination payment are being held in the Series 2005-A Bonds Rebate Account.
-The Authority has recognized \$525,000 as miscellaneous nonoperating revenue for this termination payment in the accompanying 2012 statement of revenues, expenses and changes in net position (see Note 18).
+The funds received from this termination payment are being held in the Series 2005A Bonds Rebate Account.
+The Authority recognized \$525,000 as miscellaneous nonoperating revenue for this termination payment in the accompanying 2012 statement of revenues, expenses and changes in net position (see Note 18).